KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/extensions/krakend.md

 ## Installation

-There are two approaches to install KrakenD using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository:
+There are two approaches to install KrakenD using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository: using Argo CD and using Helm.

 ### Approach 1: Deploy Using Argo CD